teuben/AAS241/README.md

    Again, a lot simpler than the back and forth going between github.com and the terminal.

-   Once the branch has been merged by the upstream, I should remove it:
+   Once the branch has been merged by the upstream, there is no need to keep it.
+   It can be removed as follows:

         git branch -d teuben1
         git push original --delete teuben1